solliancenet/sentinel-defender-workshop-400/day-01/lab01-azure-defender-advanced.md

 10. Browse to the **wssecuritySUFFIX** log analytics workspace
 11. Under **General**, select **Logs**
 12. Close any dialogs
-13. Run the following query to query for security alerts:
+13. After a few hours, the data will start to flow into the log analytics workspace, run the following KQL to query for security alerts:

     ```kql
     SecurityAlert